-23.4 ANNUAL INCENTIVE AWARD PROGRAMS.
+23.4 Annual Incentive Award Programs.
 Incentive Award Programs recognize and promote employee excellence and productivity that respond to and support the mission of the University of Central Florida, including its strategic initiatives and five key goals.
 The provost or his or her designee shall give final approval for awards to successful faculty.

 Each year, the University shall make available to eligible employees 115 Incentive Awards.
-The awards shall be distributed to awardees in the next award cycle after ratification of this document as set forth in Paragraphs (a) through (f) below.
+The awards shall be distributed to awardees in the next award cycle after ratification of this document as set forth below.
 Regardless of contract length (9 months through 12 months), award recipients shall receive a one-time award of \$5,000 as soon as practicable and a \$5,000 increase to their salary effective at the beginning of the succeeding academic year.
 Employees on visiting and other temporary appointments are not eligible for incentive awards.
 Employees on non-E&G funding will be eligible for the increase depending on availability of funds.
+All full-time employees in the appropriate discipline with at least four years of continuous, non-OPS service at UCF immediately prior to the current year are eligible.

-- (a) UCF-Teaching Incentive Program.
+(a) UCF-Teaching Incentive Program.
 The UCF-Teaching Incentive Program ("UCF-TIP") rewards teaching productivity and excellence.
 Each academic year the University shall make available up to fifty-five UCF-TIP awards to eligible employees.
 The UCF-TIP award recognizes employee contributions to UCF's key goals of offering the best undergraduate education available in Florida and achieving international prominence in key programs of graduate study.
-Employees applying for TIPs must meet current productivity criteria. - (b) UCF-Research Incentive Award Program.
+Employees applying for TIPs must meet current productivity criteria.

+(b) UCF-Research Incentive Award Program.
 The UCF-Research Incentive Award ("UCF-RIA") program recognizes outstanding research, scholarly, or creative activity that advances the body of knowledge in a particular field, including interdisciplinary research and collaborations.
 Each academic year the University shall make available up to fifty-five UCF-RIA awards to eligible employees.
-The UCF-RIA award recognizes employee contributions to UCF's key goal of achieving international prominence in research and creative activities. - (c) Scholarship of Teaching and Learning Awards (SoTLs).
+The UCF-RIA award recognizes employee contributions to UCF's key goal of achieving international prominence in research and creative activities. (c) Scholarship of Teaching and Learning Awards (SoTLs).
 SoTLs recognize discovery, reflection, and using evidence-based methods to research effective teaching and student learning.
 While the implementation of SoTL outcomes may result in teaching excellence and increased teaching effectiveness, this award recognizes scholarly efforts beyond teaching excellence.
-Beginning academic year 2017-18, the The University shall make available up to five SoTL awards. - (d)Applications for Incentive Awards.
+The University shall make available up to five SoTL awards.

+(d) Applications for Incentive Awards.
 Applications shall be completed on-line.
-These awards awards shall be made according to the criteria or procedures listed on the Faculty Excellence website.
-A committee will be formed in May 2018 to review and approve relevant criteria and procedures on the Faculty Excellence website for accuracy and compliance with the CBA.
-The University and the UFF shall have equal representation on this committee, which shall conclude their work no later than August 31, 2018.
+These awards shall be made according to the criteria or procedures listed on the Faculty Excellence website.